quocnapy2001/Student-Performance-Linear-Regression/README.md

 # Student-Performance-Linear-Regression

 ## AIM:
-This project is for study purpose with the goal to utilise supervised learning such as linear regression to predict student perfromance based on academic and behavioural predictors.
+- This project is for study purpose with the goal to utilise supervised learning such as linear regression to predict student perfromance based on academic and behavioural predictors.

 ## STEP:
-- Load the dataset
+- Load the dataset.
-- Visualize relationships between variables
+- Visualize relationships between variables.
-- Select features and target variable
+- Select features and target variable.
-- Split data into training and testing sets
+- Split data into training and testing sets.
-- Train a linear regression model
+- Train a linear regression model.
-- Interpret model coefficients
+- Interpret model coefficients.
-- Generate predictions on test data
+- Generate predictions on test data.
-- Evaluate model performance
+- Evaluate model performance.
-- Encode categorical variables
+- Encode categorical variables.
-- Retrain and compare models
+- Retrain and compare models.

 ## DATA:
 - Description: The Student Performance Dataset is a dataset designed to examine the factors influencing academic student performance.
 The dataset consists of 10,000 student records, with each record containing information about various predictors and a performance index.